pelias/geocodejson-spec/draft/README.md

       // REQUIRED.
 One of "house", "street", "locality", "city", "region", "country".
       // TODO: make a clean list of common cases, plus make clear that the list
       // isn't meant to be closed.
+      // PELIAS-TODO: discuss with data team!!!
       "type": "house",

       // OPTIONAL.
 Result accuracy, in meters.
       "accuracy": 20,

+      // OPTIONAL.
+Numeric value between, and including, 0-1.
+1 = 100% confidence.
+      "confidence": 0.8,

-      // RECOMMENDED.
+      // REQUIRED.
 Suggested label for the result.
+      // DISCUSS: should format of this label be specified? lenght, abbreviations, locale?
       "label": "My Shoes Shop, 64 rue de Metz 59280 Armentières",

-      // OPTIONAL.
+      // RECOMMENDED.
 Name of the place.
       "name": "My Shoes Shop",

       // OPTIONAL.
 Housenumber of the place.